mac-can/mac-can.github.io/_posts/2025-08-03-welcome-ilona.md

   </div>
 </div>
 <br/>
 My name is **Ilona**.
-I take care of health — both for people and machines.
+I take care of health — both for humans and machines.
 What I do always has to do with balance: recognizing stress, strengthening resources, creating clarity.
 I work precisely, discreetly — but consistently.
 And I get in touch when it's important.

-🧍‍♀️ **For People: Clarity in Everyday Life**<br/>
+🧍‍♀️ **For Humans: Clarity in Everyday Life**<br/>

-I support people in their efforts to stay healthy – physically and mentally.
+I support humans in their efforts to stay healthy – physically and mentally.
 To do this, I use my knowledge of conventional medical dietetics, supplemented by sensory analysis, blood values, and everyday signals.
 I pay attention to what works – to facts, rhythms, and things that are easily overlooked.

 My goal: Energy without Pressure, Stability without Coercion.